rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 **TODO Introduce capabilities and operational monitoring**

 This document defines a YANG data model, that includes RPCs and notifications, for configuring and managing subscriptions and associated configuration, and to define the format of a *update* notification message.
-The YANG model is defined in {{yp-lite-yang-module}} and associated tree view in {{yp-lite-tree}}.
+The YANG model is defined in {{yang-push-2-yang-module}} and associated tree view in {{yang-push-2-tree}}.
 The YANG data model defined in this document conforms to the Network Management Datastore Architecture defined in [RFC8342].

 # Definitions {#terminology}